(Editor’s note: See MarbleSki.org for more information about backcountry access and skiing near Marble, Colorado.)

 Yule Quarry is more than 100 years old, but had been out of operation for decades before reopening in 1990.
 Since then, the access road has been plowed nearly every winter.

 The mountains of Colorado provide vast areas where you can backcountry ski.
 But very few of those areas have road access for day-trip trailheads.
 Thus, news about any of our motorized access routes is important.
 Frequently, such news is depressing.
-Roads on public land are closed permanently, blocked by private land, or gated during springtime when they’re actually dry enough to drive.
+Roads on public land are closed permanently, blocked by private land, or gated during springtime when they’re actually dry enough to drive — and access a safer springtime consolidated snowpack.

-As a recreation advocate, I firmly believe that we have vast resources for alpine recreation, and that “crowding” is usually a false situation created by limited access.
-In my view, we could use a few more roads that go up high, perhaps plowed now and then in the winter or at least available for snowmobile access.
+As a recreation advocate, I firmly believe that we have vast resources for alpine recreation, and that “crowding” is usually a false situation created by limited access that concentrates use instead of dispersing.
+In my view, we could use a few more roads that high in elevation, perhaps plowed now and then in the winter or at least available for snowmobile access.

 Here in the western United States, one of two things (or a combination) probably created your favorite high mountain access road: mineral extraction (oil, mining, etc.) and logging.
 Presently, nearly any new mineral or logging road that’s created is slated at some point to be removed and reclaimed.
 One has to wonder, could the USFS, BLM and other land management entities work with extractive industry to make a few more roads we could all use for fun, and not erase?